Broadcast communication: One to All¶

 Task 1: Configure your radio¶

-Description: For broadcast communication, you need all your micro:bits to have the same radio group ID.
+Description: For broadcast communication, you need all your micro:bits to have their radios turned on and set to the same radio group ID.
 This group ID will be the broadcast address.
-This is like tuning into the correct channel to receive a TV broadcast.
+This is like tuning in to the correct channel to receive a TV broadcast.

 Task 2: Receive a broadcast message¶

 Description: In this task, you will program your micro:bits to receive a message from a broadcasting micro:bit.
-You will use the example broadcast sender programs to test your receiver program.
+You will use the example broadcast sender program to test your receiver program.

 When writing your receiver programs, there are two questions you need to think about.

-Using these blocks, can you receive any type of message, for example, a number or a string?
+Will this function allow you to receive any type of message, for example, a number or a string?

-Instruction: First, you will start by programming micro:bits to receive a number.
-Download SendNumber.hex in this folder into your sender micro:bit.
-This sender program uses the radio group 0 to broadcast and sends a number between 0 and 9, whenever button A is pressed.
-Program your micro:bit to receive and display a number.
+Instruction: First, you will program your micro:bit to receive a message.
+Download SendNumberOrString.hex into your sender micro:bit.
+This sender program uses the radio group 0 to broadcast.
+It sends a number between 0 and 9, whenever button A is pressed and, it sends a string, whenever button B is pressed.
+Program your micro:bit to receive and display this string.
 Test your program using the sender micro:bit.

 Task 3: Send a broadcast message¶

-Extend your program in Task 2 for receiving a string.
+Extend your programs so that you can either send or receive.
+Send a "Hello" message when you shake your micro:bit.
 Display a “Sad” face on your micro:bit’s display until you receive a “Hello” message.
-Then display a “Happy” face for 2 seconds.
+Then display a “Happy” face for 2 seconds before switching back to "Sad" face.

-Discuss some issues with broadcast communication.
+Discuss possible issues with broadcast communication.
 Is it always useful or necessary to send messages to everybody?
 What about privacy?
 Is this a problem that everybody receives all messages?

 Which frequency range does your micro:bit’s radio work in?